★ WIDE MOAT STOCKS & COMPETITIVE ADVANTAGES ★

 Brand positioning in the professional channel supports a demand-side brand/trust moat.

-"higher cocoa prices, which Barry Callebaut manages through its cost-plus pricing model for the majority of its business"
+"cost-plus pricing model Barry Callebaut uses for the majority of its business"

-Direct statement that most revenue is managed under cost-plus pricing, enabling pass-through.
+Direct statement that most revenue is managed under cost-plus pricing; the same release notes year-on-year cocoa-related pricing turned negative in Q2.

 Risks & Indicators